uzhas-sovka/Haskell/README.md

-# Haskell
-Haskell installation guide for Windows 7 2018
+# Haskell installation guide for Windows 7 2018